What Is The Main Cause Of Death For Teenagers?

 Accident prevention

-While accidents can be a heavy topic and sometimes painful to talk about or consider, consider talking about these realities with your children and family.
+While accidents can be a heavy topic and sometimes painful to talk about or consider, discussing these realities with your children and family.
 It can be less painful than talking with medical staff or legal services after the fact.

 Teenagers may not have the life experience to guide them the way many adults do, so they may need someone to rely on to offer them support, conversation, and understanding.
 Support and education can be helpful when dealing with taboo, complicated, or scary topics.